vtselioudis/vtselioudis.github.io/_pages/about.md

 ---
-layout: page
+layout: single
+title: "About"
 permalink: /
-title: "About Me"
 author_profile: true
+sidebar: true
 redirect_from:
   - /about/
   - /about.html